 Importance of omnichannel for MSL teams

-Jessica Ingram (Executive Vice President, Learning and development, OPEN Health) and Rosie Humphreys (Director, Technology Solutions, OPEN Health) delivered a presentation on omnichannel and discussed whether omnichannel is an opportunity or threat for MSL teams.
+Rosie Humphreys (Director, Technology Solutions, OPEN Health) delivered a presentation on omnichannel and discussed whether omnichannel is an opportunity or threat for MSL teams.
 The session generated a lot of interest, as omnichannel continues to grow in importance for many companies.
-Rosie and Jessica explained to the audience that, whilst omnichannel was initiated for commercial purposes, it is being increasingly embraced as a cross-functional best practice for effective insights-led engagement with HCPs.
+Whilst omnichannel was initiated for commercial purposes, it is being increasingly embraced as a cross-functional best practice for effective insights-led engagement with HCPs.
 The session explored how MSLs fit into this evolving picture, as the demands on medical teams increase, and how the impact of the engagement can be maximized, whilst retaining the quality and depth of stakeholder relationships.
 The session also raised some important questions on how omnichannel strategies can help alleviate the time burden for HCPs and provided a forum for distinguishing between multichannel and omnichannel strategies.

 While industry changes, either because of the pandemic or the natural direction of industry growth, great opportunities are provided to elevate the role of MSLs and Medical Affairs teams as direct communicators of scientific evidence to HCPs, patients, and society, while maintaining close alignment with the commercial goals and strategy.
 At OPEN Health, our extensive and collective expertise in learning and development, medical communications, evidence generation and omnichannel strategy makes us well positioned to support MSLs and Medical Affairs professionals through these changes and facilitate alignment with Commercial and Market Access teams.